telerik/document-processing-docs/libraries/radwordsprocessing/model/run.md

 	// Adds an empty run.
 	Run run1 = paragraph.Inlines.AddRun();

-	// Adds a run and set the text to the text property.
+	// Adds a run and sets the text to the text property.
 	Run run2 = paragraph.Inlines.AddRun("The text.");
 {{endregion}}